zhengzaixiazai/autosub/README.md

 0.5.6a >= autosub >= 0.4.0

 - These versions are compatible with both Python 2.7 and Python 3.
-It don't matter if you change the Python version in the installation commands below.
+It doesn't matter if you change the Python version in the installation commands below.

 autosub >= 0.5.7a